 Pursuit of Happiness

-This play is for anyone fond of exploring the earth’s diverse cultures, and the richness in which people interact.
+This play is for anyone fond of exploring the earth’s diverse cultures and the richness in which people interact.
 For those new to America, it may be a bittersweet reminder of what they left behind.
-For those that have been in America, you once again can confirm you exist in a free, diverse society where everyone can pursue happiness.
-The pursuit of happiness is not included in the bill of rights of most countries and while the kingdom of Bhutan can rate its king based on a happiness scale survey, this is the exception, not the norm.
+For those who have been in America, you can confirm you exist in a free, diverse society where everyone can pursue happiness.
+The pursuit of happiness is not included in the Bill of Rights of most countries, and while the kingdom of Bhutan can rate its king based on a happiness scale survey, this is the exception, not the norm.

 It is a demanding production in which to perform eight times weekly, and the themes are violent, abusive, and demanding on every actor.
 It begins with Amir (Amir Arison) in 1975 stating, “What they say about the past – you can bury it,” foreshadowing events about to unfold, taking us to 2001.